NBISweden/workshop-reproducible-research/docs/jupyter.md

 ## Tell me more
 * The [Jupyter project site](http://jupyter.org) contains a lot of information and inspiration.
 * The [Jupyter Notebook documentation](https://jupyter-notebook.readthedocs.io/en/stable/).
+* A [guide](http://ipywidgets.readthedocs.io/en/stable/index.html) to using widgets for creating interactive notebooks.

 # Set up
 This tutorial depends on files from the course BitBucket repo.
 Take a look at the [intro](index.md) for instructions on how to set it up if you haven't done so already.
 Then open up a terminal and go to `reproducible_research_course/jupyter`.